 - Place the form on top of your application, petition, or request.

 - Mail the entire package to the appropriate USCIS Lockbox.

-- Destroy your Form G-1450 to protect your credit card information (They will destroy it even if they reject your filing and do not process your payment).
+- Destroy your Form G-1450 to protect your credit card information.
+This is done even if your filing is rejected, and the payment is not processed.